Nocturnal vs. Crepuscular vs. Diurnal

 - Many hedgehog experts and enthusiasts agree that hedgehog senses are adapted to work best at night.

-- Whether naturally active at night only or dawn and dusk, the point is that hedgehogs are active when the levels of light are very low or even pitch black.
+- Whether naturally active at night only or at dawn and dusk, the point is that hedgehogs are active when the levels of light are very low or even pitch black.
 Hedgehog activity typically is not determined by the hour of the day, but rather by the level of light.

 - Hedgehogs have very poor eyesight so their other senses are sharper to compensate for this weakness.